 You may notice that your IBS symptoms get worse after a meal.
 Researchers believe stomach muscles and nerves are over-responsive in IBS patients and this may cause your bowel to overact after eating.

 There is no direct evidence that certain foods affect some people differently, and diet is not the cause of IBS, but research shows that at least 50% of IBS sufferers report worsening IBS symptoms after eating and as much as 54% find relief when they avoid and limit certain foods from their diet.

 Therefore, it is possible that avoiding certain foods may help you to manage IBS symptoms.

 Modifying Your Diet to Manage IBS

-A healthy diet alone may not improve IBS so you will need to more specific when it comes to modifying your diet.
+A healthy diet alone may not improve IBS, so you will need to be more specific when it comes to modifying your diet.
 Eliminating certain drinks and foods is a start.

 Here are some diet changes that may help you manage symptoms: